nasa/openmct/e2e/README.md

   - `@addInit` - Initializes the browser with an injected and artificial state.
 Useful for non-default plugins.
   - `@localStorage` - Captures or generates session storage to manipulate browser state.
 Useful for excluding in tests which require a persistent backend (i.e. CouchDB).
   - `@snapshot` - Uses Playwright's snapshot functionality to record a copy of the DOM for direct comparison.
 Must be run inside of a container.
+  - `@unstable` - A new test or test which is known to be flaky.

 ### (TBD) Best Practices